Chattajack Anti-Freak Out Checklist

 And in that vein, rest.
 Don’t shrink on the Z’s.
 More and more studies are showing that sleep is key to just about everything.
 Being rested will help you deal with stress.
 Eat healthy and eat well.
 Take care of yourself!

-A little meditation practice isn’t a bad idea either – even if it’s just five quiet five minutes breathing deeply.
-Breathing is the fastest and more effective way of getting centered and clearing the cobwebs.
+A little meditation practice isn’t a bad idea either – even if it’s just five quiet five minutes of breathing deeply.
+Breathing is the fastest and most effective way of getting centered and clearing the cobwebs.

 Keep a security blanket